darksharkmark/ToyRobot/README.md

 Visual Studio 2019

 ## Usage
-- Input is processed via commandline e.g.
+- Input is processed via command line e.g.
   - ./ToyRobot.exe PLACE 1,2,NORTH
   - ./ToyRobot.exe PLACE 3,4,EAST MOVE REPORT

 ## Coding Methodolgies
 - Early Return pattern
-  - validate input as easrly as possible to avoid wasted compute
+  - validate input as early as possible to avoid wasted compute
   - since input is validated early, we can assume clean data later on
 - Focusing on code readability over effeciency
 - makes use of the std library where appropriate